Reliance Communications Receives Formal Fraud Classification Notice from Canara Bank

-Canara Bank has classified credit facilities of Reliance Communications' subsidiary Reliance Telecom Limited as fraud, ordering reporting to RBI's Central Fraud Registry.
-The classification follows a forensic audit revealing irregularities in Rs.
-31,580 crores of group loans, with 44% used for bank repayments and 41% for connected party payments.
-Both companies are under insolvency resolution process with plans awaiting NCLT approval.
+Canara Bank has formally classified credit facilities of Reliance Communications and its subsidiary Reliance Telecom Limited as fraud, ordering reporting to RBI's Central Fraud Registry.
+The decision follows a forensic audit revealing irregularities in Rs.
+31,580 crores of group facilities, with significant fund diversions to connected parties.
+Both companies are under CIRP with resolution plans awaiting NCLT approval.

 *this image is generated using AI for illustrative purposes only.

-Reliance Communications Limited has received notification from Canara Bank regarding the classification of credit facilities extended to its subsidiary Reliance Telecom Limited as "fraud", with the bank ordering reporting to the Reserve Bank of India for inclusion in the Central Fraud Registry.
-The disclosure was made on March 03, 2026, pursuant to regulatory requirements under SEBI Listing Regulations.
+Reliance Communications Limited has received formal notification from Canara Bank regarding the classification of credit facilities extended to both the company and its subsidiary Reliance Telecom Limited as "fraud", with the bank ordering reporting to the Reserve Bank of India for inclusion in the Central Fraud Registry.
+The disclosure was made pursuant to regulatory requirements under SEBI Listing Regulations following letters received on March 06, 2026.

-Canara Bank's decision stems from a comprehensive forensic audit conducted by BDO India LLP covering the period from April 01, 2013 to March 31, 2017.
-The audit was commissioned by the lead bank, State Bank of India, and its final report submitted on October 15, 2020 revealed significant irregularities in fund utilization.
+Canara Bank issued separate letters dated February 27, 2026 to both Reliance Communications and Reliance Telecom Limited, formally classifying their accounts as fraudulent.
+The bank's decision stems from a comprehensive forensic audit conducted by BDO India LLP covering the period from April 01, 2013 to March 31, 2017, with the final report submitted on October 15, 2020.

 |---|---|